Attracting a new workforce in health and social care across Suffolk and North East Essex

 You can read more about Breaking the Barriers of Branch Specific Nursing by clicking here

-If you can help, please click on the "Expanding Mental health nursing student placements" tab below and complete the form.
+If you can help, please click on the "Expanding mental health / learning disability nursing student placements" tab below and complete the form.
 We will then set up a meeting with a university partner to explore options.

 • We are looking for organisations that may be willing to support a Mental Health and/or Learning Disabilities student nurse.